zgong103/Zhenhao-Gong/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-My name is Zhenhao Gong and I am a Ph.D.
-Candidate in economics at University of Connecticut.
-My research focus on developing and applying new tools for economists with the use of big data, machine learning, and forecasting.
+My research focus on factor analysis in high-dimensional data and panel data with interactive fixed effects.
+My research interests includes developing and applying new tools for economists with the use of big data, machine learning, and forecasting.
 During my Ph.D. study at UConn, I have taught undergraduate courses in econometrics and time series forecasting.
 My teaching interests are in quantitative methods for economics and business, as well as machine learning and open source programming (i.e. R/Python).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.